Mdina Malta photos shows a glimpse of a few locations. They will inspire you to visit.

 Mdina a timeless beauty, the old medieval capital city with narrow streets and surrounded with fortifications built originally in the late 13th century.

-It was also known with the Italian name of Citta' Vecchia or Citta' Notable during the time of the Knights of St. John.
-The Maltese calling Mdina, a medieval city with narrow streets and surrounded with fortifications built originally in the late 13th century.
+It used to be known with the Italian name of Citta' Vecchia or Citta' Notable during the time of the Knights of St. John.
+The Maltese calling it Mdina, a medieval city with narrow streets and surrounded with fortification walls.

 The name Mdina is very similar in various languages, Roman occupation (Melita), to ancient Greek (Melitte), Phoenician, Arabic (Madinah)and in Italian (Medina).
 This shows us that the location was well habitable for a long time due to being at the top of a hill from where one could see most of the island and surrounded with fortifications to withstand a siege.

-The Metropolitan Roman Catholic Cathedral of Saint Paul built in 1702 designed in the baroque style by Maltese architect Lorenzo Gafa'.
-He was involved in the designs of Malta important churches in Malta.
+The Metropolitan Roman Catholic Cathedral of St. Paul built in 1702 designed in the baroque style by Maltese architect Lorenzo Gafa'.
+Many times he was involved in the designs of important churches on these islands.
 It was rebuilt after a strong earthquake in Sicily during the year 1693 which made a lot of damage in Malta.

-Behind the main entrance gate there is a souvenir shop and the Mdina glass shop with very popular handmade glass ornaments.
-Besides them there is the Torre dello standards now being the Tourist Information office.
-On the right side the Grand Masters Vilhena's palace now housing the National Museum of Natural History and the Mdina Dungeons Museum.
+Upon entering the main gate there is a souvenir shop and the Mdina glass shop with very popular handmade glass ornaments.
+Besides them, there is the Torre dello Standards now used as the Tourist Information office.
+To the right side the Grand Masters Vilhena's palace now housing the National Museum of Natural History and the Mdina Dungeons Museum.

-The right side of this small square you find a well know spot where many tourists come to this spot to see the view of Malta.
+The right side of this small square you find a well know spot where many tourists come to see a hreat panoramic view of the island.
 Even for the Maltese it is the place where we love to come and visit regularly.
 People linger here, you can notice Maltese who come here often to take a breath from the fresh breeze especially during the hot summer months.

-Many tourists choose to rent and take a ride with a horse drawn carriage.
-In Maltese it is called a Karozzin which in itself is fun but which takes you back in time around the old city.
-The driver stops at some locations to take photos and highlights some main points about the area.
+Many tourists rent and take a ride with a horse-drawn carriage.
+In Maltese it is Karozzin which in itself is fun but which takes you back in time around the old city.
+The driver stops at some locations to let you take photos and highlights some main points about the area.
 Narrow streets and small squares, beautiful and different doorways many pleasant details to observe.

-It is a linking square walking away from the Cathedral to the Carmelite convent and the Normal house.
+It is a linking square, walking away from the Cathedral to the Carmelite convent and the Normal house.
 Then from the square you proceed to the popular tea house Fontanella Tea Garden and on to the cathedral square again.
 Even from beside the Cathedral as shown in this photo you can arrive even quicker.